Skip to main content

 • Verify environment variables are exported in current shell

-• Check that local service paths exist and contain valid service code
+• Check that local application paths exist and contain valid application code

-• Ensure local services have proper package.json and configuration files
+• Ensure local applications have proper package.json and configuration files

 • Try resolving again: npm run resolve